-They are available along with year heads to talk to individual pupils who may need help and support in overcoming whatever difficulties they are facing.
+Members of the pastoral team are available, along with year heads, to talk to individual pupils who may need help and support in overcoming whatever difficulties they are facing.

 Pastoral staff work closely with parents to help pupils with any academic, emotional or behavioural concerns, and a wide range of outside agencies are also accessed when deemed necessary.